mda1125/JobBluePrint/README.md

 ## What Can You Do?!

-So what can you do?
 Lots!
 First, unless you flat out know somebody who is willing to hire you or give you an immediate consulting gig, you are in for a long journey.
 Of course there are variables and exceptions but don’t expect something quick.
 It might be Job Applied #10 or Job Applied #800 or somewhere in between.
 Frankly if you are applying for 800 targeted jobs, it might be you and not them.
 Which means this guide is even more valuable.

 ## How Long is Long?

-1 month if you’ve got major bonus points like Veteran status plus in an area that is in critical need of qualifed people like yourself and 17+ if you are older, a very competitive market, command a large salary, lateral moves, etc. Maybe it will be faster for you.
+1 month if you’ve got major bonus points like Veteran status plus in an area that is in critical need of qualifed people like yourself and 17+ months if you are older, a very competitive market, command a large salary, lateral moves, terrible resume, can't interview, etc. Maybe it will be faster for you.
 Maybe longer.
 Doesn’t matter.
 Petal to the metal until you find a fit.
 It doesn’t mean anything if you get a job quick or it takes much longer.
 It says nothing about you!
 Remember that one because after you’ve been looking for over 3 months, you start to think it’s you.
 I can assure you in 90% of the cases, if you are serious about career hunting and you are putting forth the effort, and you've got a top notch resume and LinkedIn presence it is not you.

 + It took me 7 months of dedicated, focused job searching and 84 targeted job applications to land 1.
 + More recently, I worked with a client and it took 37 days and 48 targeted jobs applications to land 3